 The Group of Experts’ contributions will include, but not limited to:

-Proactively drafting position and white papers;
+proactively drafting position and white papers;

-Supporting the targeted use and dissemination of ocean communication strategies and toolkits, ensuring they reach appropriate audiences in ways that are contextually relevant and aligned with the Plan of Action;
+supporting the targeted use and dissemination of ocean communication strategies and toolkits, ensuring they reach appropriate audiences in ways that are contextually relevant and aligned with the Plan of Action;

-Leveraging a directory of specialists to foster collaboration between different sectors and audiences;
+leveraging a directory of specialists to foster collaboration between different sectors and audiences;

-Contributing to and reviewing IOC ocean literacy documents;
+contributing to and reviewing IOC ocean literacy documents;

 The Group of Experts will proactively communicate its progress, activities, and initiatives to relevant stakeholders.

-The Group of Experts shall report to each session of the IOC Assembly, which shall decide on its renewal in four years at its 35th session.
+The Group of Experts shall report its results to the IOC Assembly at its 34th session.
+[UK]